GRIP: Algorithm-Agnostic Machine Unlearning for Mixture-of-Experts via Geometric Router Constraints: Methodology

 While standard unlearning succeeds on dense models by optimizing over a static computation graph, MoEs introduce a dynamic dependency: the computation path itself is a function of the model parameters.
 This creates a dual optimization landscape where the unlearning objective can be minimized either by (1) genuinely erasing knowledge from expert weights, or (2) trivially altering the router to bypass them.

+Standard gradient descent preferentially converges to the latter, creating an \textbf{optimization shortcut}.
+The gradient with respect to the router weights $\nabla_{\Theta} \mathcal{L}$ typically exhibits a larger expected norm than gradients for deep expert weights $\nabla_{E} \mathcal{L}$ due to the vanishing gradient effect through the sparse conditional computation graph.
+Furthermore, the router's decision boundary is locally linear with respect to $\Theta$, whereas expert outputs are highly non-linear deep functions.
+Consequently, a small perturbation $\|\Delta\Theta\| \ll \|\Delta E\|$ is sufficient to flip the selection indicator $\mathbb{I}[j \in \mathcal{S}_l(x)]$, effectively `hiding' the forget set with minimal energy, corresponding to a steep descent direction in the loss landscape.

-Figure 1(a) confirms that unconstrained optimization preferentially converges to the latter as router drift accumulates across network depth.
+Figure 1(a) confirms this theoretical intuition: unconstrained optimization converges to this routing shortcut as router drift accumulates across network depth.
 Crucially, this failure is structural; minor representation drift in shallow layers ($\ell=1\text{--}10$) alters the input manifold for deeper routers, invalidating their learned decision boundaries and triggering a cascading collapse.
 This observation dictates our design philosophy: effective MoE unlearning requires \textit{decoupling} routing stability from parameter plasticity.
-We cannot rely on soft penalties to prevent this structural drift; we must enforce stability geometrically by restricting updates to the subspace where routing decisions remain invariant.
+Existing attempts to mitigate this via soft regularization, such as SEUF (Zhuang et al., 2025), prove insufficient; the steep gradient descent direction of the routing shortcut easily overwhelms soft penalties.
+Furthermore, as Zhuang et al. also identify, the alternative of strict parameter rigidity (freezing the router) fails to accommodate the necessary internal reconfigurations of the experts, leading to suboptimal unlearning.
+Thus, we must enforce stability geometrically by restricting updates to the subspace where routing decisions remain invariant while leaving orthogonal directions free for optimization.

+To operationalize this, we present the GRIP framework.
+We first formalize routing preservation using null-space constraints (Section~\ref{sec:define}).
+Building off this, we develop a more flexible, expert-specific constraint decomposition (Section~\ref{sec:relaxed}) and introduce two distinct methods for enforcing these constraints: a training-time projected gradient descent (Section~\ref{sec:enforcement}) and an efficient post-training analytical correction (Section~\ref{sec:post}).